-- Miscellaneous contributions from countries towards the integrated programme of assistance on debt management offered under the Economic Development Outcome; - · Sundry receipts, insurance payments and refunds; and - Special Projects Administration Fees.
+- Debt Management Fee from countries towards the integrated programme of assistance on debt management offered under the Economic Development Outcome; - · Sundry receipts, insurance payments and refunds; and - Special Projects Administration Fees.

 Such income is recognised in the period in which the transaction occurred, not when the income is received.